MicrosoftDocs/powerapps-docs/articles/working-with-data-sources.md

    ms.topic="article"
    ms.tgt_pltfrm="na"
    ms.workload="na"
-   ms.date="03/08/2017
+   ms.date="03/08/2017"
-   ms.author="ricksal"/>
+   ms.author="gregli"/>

 # Understand data sources in PowerApps #

 Most PowerApps apps use external information stored in cloud services called **Data Sources**.
 A common example is a table in an Excel file stored in OneDrive for Business.
-Apps are able to access these data sources by using **Connectors**.
+Apps access these data sources by using **Connections**.

 This article discusses the different kinds of data sources, and how to work with table data sources.